 (range in months)

 Dialysis technology training programs are offered by vocational schools, community colleges, and other training providers.

 Most programs lead to a certificate or diploma.
 They can be anywhere from four to 12 months long and usually include both classroom instruction and a clinical externship.**

-Most programs also prepare students for one or more of the certification exams that are required for all working dialysis technicians.
+Most programs also prepare students for one or more of the certification exams required for all working dialysis technicians.

 Training generally covers topics like: